colin-heffernan/HeffOS-Nix-Flake/modules/nixos/programs/entertainment/games/README.md

 - `modding.nix` contains the module to control modding tools for games
 - `osu.nix` contains the module to control Osu!
 - `steam.nix` contains the module to control Steam
+- `vr.nix` contains the module to control VR headset compatibility